dariawinnicka/hotel-manager-clone/README.md

 Currently, this project includes:

-- **Navigation Bar**: A responsive navigation bar featuring the Hotel Manager logo, buttons for "Company", "Log in", and "Demo", and icons like social media links for easy access to key website sections.
+- **Navigation Bar**: The navigation bar exemplifies responsiveness with integrated Hotel Manager branding and essential links to company functions like "Company", "Log in", and "Demo".
+It also prominently features social media icons for seamless user engagement.
-- **Header**: An introductory section with a large heading introducing the Hotel Manager platform, a description highlighting its integrated tools for hotel management, and a prominent "Book a demo" button for immediate engagement.
+- **Header**: Positioned at the forefront, the header section introduces the Hotel Manager platform with a bold visual hierarchy, emphasizing its comprehensive suite of integrated tools designed to optimize modern hotel management.
+A prominent "Book a demo" call-to-action invites immediate exploration.
+- **Sub Header**: Highlighting its integrated functionality, the sub-header underscores the platform's capability to tailor solutions for hotel operations.
+It emphasises tools aimed at enhancing operational efficiency and guest satisfaction.
+- **Body**: Featuring dynamic scroll-based animations, the body section vividly showcases the software and website interfaces, effectively captivating users.

 ## Technologies